 - To set up your steamer, fill the bottom with water making sure the water is not touching the steamer rack.
 Line the rack and sides of the steamer pot with corn husks.
 Set aside.

 - To wrap the tamales, pull 24 pencil thin strips off of the corn husks and set aside.
 Take a husk and dry off the excess water on it with a paper towel.
 Place the husk in your hand with the tapered side away from you and the smooth side up.
-Using a spoon, spread 2-3 tablespoon of the dough (¼ inch thick) onto the corn husk, forming a 3 - 4 inch square.
+Using a spoon, spread 2-3 tbsp. of the dough (¼ inch thick) onto the corn husk, forming a 3 - 4 inch square.
 Leave a border of at least ¾ inch on each side of the square.

 - Place the tamal in the steamer vertically leaning against the side of the steamer, with the open end on top.
 Repeat this process until you run out of dough and all the tamales are in the steamer.
 Cover them with a layer of corn husks.
 If the steamer is not full, fill the empty spaces with more corn husks.
 Cover the pot and bring the water to a boil.
 Turn heat down to medium and cook for 40 minutes.
 Check the tamales, when they separate easily from the corn husk it means they are done.
 If they are not done, steam for 10 more minutes and check again.